C++ Math erfc

 erfc(x) : 2

-In the above example, the value of x is negative infinite.
-Therefore, the function erfc returns 2.
+In the given example, the value of x is negative infinity.
+As a result, the erfc function yields a result of 2.

 Example 3